wtsi-hgi/bdist/README.md

     bdist -c "pigz -9 -f -p 8" -n 8 -R "span[hosts=1]" *.dat

+### Advanced Example

+When using a FOFN, each line is fed to the command, presumably as a file to process.
+However, in lazy mode, there's no reason for a FOFN to be a file of filenames; it could, for example, be a file of database keys, or JSON object member names, etc. Then the command takes each of these as its input argument:

+    bdist -c "process_item \$(jq \".{}\" data.json)" --FOFN json.keys

+It is also possible to just use the job index, by either creating a FOFN of sequential numbers, or -- if both index *and* key are needed -- by referring to the LSF environment variable `$LSB_JOBINDEX`:

+    bdist -c process_number --FOFN <(seq 10)

+    bdist -c "do_something --id=\$LSB_JOBINDEX -x {}" --FOFN some.keys

+Note that dollar signs must be escaped, to avoid your execution shell from expanding them.
+In such cases, it may be wise to consolidate your command into a small shell script, which takes the FOFN element as its argument and will have access to all [LSF job environment variables](https://www-01.ibm.com/support/knowledgecenter/SSETD4_9.1.3/lsf_config_ref/lsf_envars_job_exec.html).

 ## License

 Copyright (c) 2016 Genome Research Ltd.